 Lane Towery is a co-founder of Six Directions Indigenous School and a current Governing Council member.
 From 2014-2017, Lane led the effort to build a coalition of support, design Six Directions' model, and write and successfully usher the charter application through the Public Education Commission's process.
 After approval, Lane managed all the processes necessary to open the school's doors--from finding a facility and building out technology infrastructure, to recruiting families and staff, and writing policies and procedures.
 During this time, Lane was a School Leadership Fellow at the NACA-Inspired Schools Network.

-Before founding Six Directions, Lane worked as an instructional coach at Teach For America and taught at Mariano Lake Community School on the Navajo Nation and Two Rivers Public Charter School in Washington, DC.
-He completed a Rural School Leadership Academy Fellowship through Teach For America in 2013.
+Before founding Six Directions, Lane worked as an instructional coach and taught at Mariano Lake Community School on the Navajo Nation and Two Rivers Public Charter School in Washington, DC.

 Lane has a Masters' Degree in Elementary Education from the University of New Mexico and a Bachelor's Degree from Duke University.
-Lane is currently a member of the Class of 2021 at the UNM School of Law.
+Lane is currently a student at the University of New Mexico School of Law.

 DR. OLIVER TAPAHA - Assistant Chair